yf956613/odoo-1/doc/reference/orm.rst

 When assigning a value to a Date/Datetime field, the following options are valid:

+* A `date` or `datetime` object.
 * A string in the proper server format *(YYYY-MM-DD)* for Date fields, *(YYYY-MM-DD HH:MM:SS)* for Datetime fields.
-* A `date` or `datetime` object.
 * `False` or `None`.

-If not sure of the type of the value being assigned to a Date/Datetime object, the best course of action is to pass the value to :func:`~odoo.fields.Date.to_date` or :func:`~odoo.fields.Datetime.to_datetime` which will attempt to convert the value to a date or datetime object respectively, which can then be assigned to the field in question.
+The Date and Datetime fields class have helper methods to attempt conversion into a compatible type: :func:`~odoo.fields.Date.to_date` will convert to a `datetime.date` object while :func:`~odoo.fields.Datetime.to_datetime` will convert to a `datetime.datetime`.

 .. admonition:: Example